-1. Achieve Homework (25%)
+1. Achieve Homework ("practice quizzes") (25%)

 Online homework assignments are given via Achieve, which is linked to Canvas.
 Homework deadlines will be announced in class, and also available on the Canvas calendar.
-Homework will generally be due the Monday night of the week after we finish a textbook chapter.
+Homework will generally be due the Sunday night of the week that we finish a textbook chapter.
 You will have 2 attempts for each question, but you will lose points for each incorrect attempt (so try hard the first time!).
-Correct answers will only be shown after the homework is complete.
+Correct answers will only be shown after the due date.
 Since you have ample time to complete the homework, I do not expect to accept late work.